indieopensource/open-dev-time-block/terms.md

 ### <a id="Pay_the_Fee"></a>Pay the Fee

-_Client_ agrees to pay the entire _Fee_ via the _Payment Method_ within seven calendar days of entering this agreement.
+_Client_ agrees to pay the entire _Fee_ within seven calendar days of entering this agreement.

 ### <a id="Pay_Extraordinary_Developer_Expenses"></a>Pay Extraordinary Developer Expenses